 - Select a linked object, then click in the Prototyping section of the Inspector.
 This creates a hotspot of the same size as of the selection frame around the object.
 You can resize it by dragging handles, if necessary.

 The next figure shows how hotspots and linked objects appear in the Objects panel.

-To hide/show hotspots and prototyping links on the canvas, use the Show prototyping button on the top bar.
+To hide/show hotspots and prototyping links on the canvas, use the Prototyping button on the action bar.